gustavorlh96/gustavorlh96/README.md

 ## I'm a computer science student @Unisinos

 - ☕ Java is my favourite programming language
-- ✨ Main goal is to become a Software Engineer
-- 👨‍💻 I'm a software development intern
+- 👨‍💻 I'm a software development consultant
-- 🎨 I'm also an Motion graphics and CGI artist!
+- 🎨 I'm also an motion graphics and CGI artist!

 ### Contact: